Find Trade Colleges

 The following schools top our list of the Most Popular Dental Support Services Bachelor's Degree Colleges.

-Our analysis found Clayton State University to be the most popular school for dental support services students who want to pursue a bachelor’s degree in Georgia.
-Clayton State University is a medium-sized public school located in the suburb of Morrow.
+Our 2023 rankings named Clayton State University the most popular school in Georgia for dental support services students working on their bachelor’s degree.
+Clayton State University is a moderately-sized public school located in the large suburb of Morrow.

 Of the 28 students majoring in dental support at Clayton State University, 7% are male and 93% are female.